MahmonirB/react-native-RTK-boilerplate/README.md

 - Node 12 or greater
 - Development for iOS requires a Mac and Xcode 10 or up

-## Getting start

-To start your own project, you can create it from this template to install all useful packages once.
-  `npx react-native init MyApp --template MahmonirB/react-native-RTK-boilerplate`

 ## Common problems